inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 A typical situation where we use the repeater field is when creating a testimonials section.
 A testimonials section can have any number of testimonials.
 A repeater field will typically include a picture of the testimonial, the name and the text, and often also color pickers for name and text.

-Another use case for a repeater field could be a slideshow, with any number of picuter each with an overlaying text.
+Another use case for a repeater field could be a slideshow with any number of pictures, each with an overlaying text.

 ###Using Flexible Fields
 The flexible content field acts as a blank canvas to which you can add an unlimited number of layouts with full control over the order.
 Each layout can contain 1 or more sub fields allowing you to create simple or complex flexible content layouts.